-The EJ Task Force's Environmental Justice Definition
+The EJTF's Environmental Justice Definition

-Many EJ definitions exist and no single definition can perfectly capture the hopes and dreams that communities have been fighting for decades.
-The EJTF developed a statewide definition that builds upon the EPA definition by adding the outcomes we want to see in Washington state.
-The EJTF hopes the definition can be used by Washington state agencies to identify and address current environmental injustices and to ensure future decisions and actions promote environmental justice.
+Many EJ definitions exist and no single definition can perfectly capture expectations and goals that communities have been fighting for decades.
+The EJTF developed and approved a recommended statewide definition that builds upon the EPA definition by adding the outcomes we want to see in Washington state.
+The EJTF recommends that the definition be adopted by all Washington state agencies to identify and address current environmental injustices and to ensure future decisions and actions promote environmental justice.